 School Support Program

-- Community based A&D workshops and guests speakers, chosen by youth
+- Community based A&D workshops and guest speakers, chosen by youth

-- Young Spirits Summer Program for 12-13 year old Native youth which provides a variety of daily workshops, positive recreational and social outings, and activities.
+- Young Spirits Summer Program for 12-13 year old Indigenous youth provides a variety of daily workshops, positive recreational and social outings, and activities.
 We provide breakfast, lunch and snacks.
 We also offer the opportunity for the older youth to become a leader for the summer camp.
-This is a free program.
-We provide two camps throughout the summer and take up to 20 youth per camp.
+This is a free program that is offered twice during the summer with 20 youth per camp.

-- Youth that would like to participate in either of these camps need to register at our main office or through the First Nations Support Worker at their school.
+Youth that would like to participate in either camp can register at our main office or through the First Nations Support Worker at their school.
 Registrations are usually handed out a month before the activity (February & May/June).

-Our program daycamps would greatly benefit from basketballs, new youth basketball jerseys and running shoes, and tickets for summer outdoor activities.
+Our daycamps would benefit greatly from basketballs, new youth basketball jerseys and running shoes, and tickets for outdoor summer activities.

 School Support Program Brochure (pdf)